yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/alerts-monitoring/performance-advisor.md

 - An application reading or writing one particular row too often.

 **Fix the problem**
-If range sharding is used, analyze reads or writes and recreate the table with more fair shards distribution across nodes.
+If range sharding is used, analyze reads and writes and recreate the table with a more balanced shard distribution across nodes.

 ## Limitations